 During these tasks, asbestos fibers from the insulation could break loose and become airborne.
 Once released into the air, workers could then have inhaled the fibers, resulting in cell damage and later illness.

 C.E.
 Thurston & Sons began seeing lawsuits over asbestos illnesses in the 1980s.
 The company faced thousands of claims.
 Those claims were filed by workers who became sick due to asbestos exposure.
-The company formed the Asbestos Claims Facility (ACF) through the Wellington Agreement to handle these lawsuits and administer claims and settlements.
+The company nearly foundered over the costs of the claims.

 The ACF initially included thirty-three other companies also facing asbestos insulation-related claims.
-The ACF began evaluating and settling claims in 1985; however, it disbanded in 1988 when several companies withdrew.
+The ACF began evaluating and settling claims in 1985.
+It disbanded in 1988 when several companies withdrew.

 Soon after the collapse of the ACF, Thurston again attempted to form a group to administer asbestos claims.
 The Center for Claims Resolution was active until 2001.
 At that time, C.E.
 Thurston & Sons began administering claims independently.

-Among the lawsuits Thurston faced were those from U.S. Navy veterans and their families.
-The company used significant resources on Navy ships, resulting in many exposed veterans and later became ill.
-A lawsuit against Thurston set the precedent that asbestos defendants could not be exempt from lawsuits because of the Federal Enclave Clause.
+Among the lawsuits Thurston faced were many from U.S. Navy veterans and their families.
+The company used significant resources on Navy ships, resulting in exposure in many veterans who later got sick.

-Asbestos Trust Fund
+C.E.
+Thurston & Sons Asbestos Trust Fund

 Thurston administered its own asbestos lawsuits and claims for two years until filing for Chapter 11 bankruptcy in 2003.
 The company reorganized under this protection, emerging in 2006.
 As part of the bankruptcy protection agreement, the company created an asbestos trust fund.